meglenchev/gerisBlog/README.md

 - [x] Changing the functionality of the blog edit form
 - [x] Create upload image hook
 - [x] Using the uploadImage hook in (UserSettings, UserSettingsEdit)
+- [x] Refactoring the blog edit form.
+Expanding the functionality to be able to upload images